AurelienMonteillet/dal-dashboard/README.md

 ```bash
 python dal_calculation.py --network mainnet
 ```
-This creates a JSON file in the `data/` directory.
+This creates JSON files in both the `data/` and `docs/` directories.

 ### Start the frontend:
 ```bash